Previous tutorial: 2. Making requests with the Datasets API

 many fields and entities.
 Also, over time there are bound to be added more fields which would

-show up if you only relied on ignore_fields
+show up if you only relied on ignore_fields.

-query parameter comes in to play.
+This is where the keep_only_fields query parameter comes in to play.
 It ignores all other fields

 than those you specified.
-Let's try it out by fetching CompanyEntity
+Let's try it out by fetching CompanyEntity with it's primary

-using the https://api.enin.ai/datasets/v1/dataset/company-composite
+NaceCodeEntity using the https://api.enin.ai/datasets/v1/dataset/company-composite API endpoint, and

 say, return it as a CSV file: